Nathanbelob/calculatorsApp/README.md

-Is necessary be have react native install in your computer for run this project
+You must have native installation react on your computer to run this project

 ## Available Scripts